ylacaute/ez-Dashing/README.md

 ### Server configuration
 You define an [server.properties](/config/server.properties) server configuration file:
- - **empty by default:** this file must exit but can stay empty.
+ - **empty by default:** this file must exist but can stay empty.
 It allow you override the default Spring boot configuration.

 ### The workflow
  - DataSources are regularly refreshed.
 When refreshed, REST responses are mapped to properties depending your configuration
  - Properties are then injected into the application state
- - Widget are dumb components with properties defined in the configuration and the mapped properties of the dataSources they listen to
+ - Widgets are dumb components with properties defined in the configuration and the mapped properties of the dataSources they listen to
  - Widgets are re-rendered each time properties change

 ## Widgets backlog